byswetydev/twitterbot/README.md

 # twitterbot-chomeur
-Bot Twitter qui tweet "Streameur is not a job" a un tweet contenant certaine caractéristiques
+Bot Twitter qui tweet "Streameur is not a job" a un tweet contenant certaines caractéristiques

 This bot its Twitter bot with twitter API